StarGate01/AmongUs-Mumble/README.md

 ## FAQ

+Who has to install this mod?
+ - Everyone in the lobby.

 Does this work on mobile (Android / iOS)?
  - No. It might however be possible to implement a similar hooking mechanism on rooted / jailbroken devices.
 This would require a mobile Mumble client which is capable of the Mumble Link API.
 When all baseline features are implemented, I might look into this.
 When Among Us eventually becomes open source software, this change of course becomes triveal.